dcunni9/CNS_DIET25_AdvancedManufacturing/README.md

 This presentation describes the project structure, deliverables, and the latest findings and developments.
 We acknowledge the support of Natural Resources Canada (Enabling Small Modular Reactors Program) for this work.

-## Canadian Nuclear Society - Disruptive, Innovative, Emerging Technologies Conference 2025
+## Canadian Nuclear Society - Disruptive, Innovative, and Emerging Technologies Conference 2025

 <embed src="DIET25_SMR.pdf" type="application/pdf" width="100%" height="600px" />

-Figure 1: Establishing a Framework for Advanced Manufacturing of a Molten Salt Reactor Heat Exchanger Using Powder Bed Fusion and Direct Energy Deposition
+Figure 1: Establishing a Framework for the Advanced Manufacturing of a Molten Salt Reactor Heat Exchanger Using Powder Bed Fusion and Direct Energy Deposition